westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 Channel, FCoE, iEEE 1394, iSCSI, NVMe-OF, iSER, SRP, etc.

-The Target Core Module Userspace (TCMU) implements a fabric that creates a link between the kernel SCSI target infrastructure and a user space application.
+The Target Core Module Userspace (TCMU) implements a fabric that creates a link between the kernel SCSI target infrastructure and a userspace application.
-The kernel level module involved is `target_core_user` and can be viewed as a virtual HBA.
+The kernel-level module that is involved is called `target_core_user` and can be viewed as a virtual HBA.

-*tcmu-runner* implements the userspace level side of the ank processing, handling the details of the TCMU interface (UIO, netlink, pthreads, and DBus).
+*tcmu-runner* implements the userspace-level side of SCSI processing and handles the details of the TCMU interface (UIO, netlink, pthreads, and DBus).
-*tcmu-runner* exports a more simple C plugin API allowing the creation of *file handlers* to emulate various device types.
-This organization is shown in the figure below.
+*tcmu-runner* exports a simpler C-plugin API that allows *file handlers* to be created to emulate various device types.
+This is shown in the figure below.

 <Image src="tools-tcmu.png" title="tcmu-runner overview"/>

-The *ZBC file handler* implements a SCSI ZBC host aware or host managed disk emulation using TCMU C plugin API.
+The *ZBC file handler* implements the emulation of a SCSI ZBC host-aware or host-managed disk by using the TCMU C plugin API.
 This handler uses a regular file as the backend storage for the emulated device.

-With this infrastructure setup, any command issued by an application or by a kernel component (e.g. a file system) will be sent to the *tcmu-runner* daemon through the TCMU kernel driver.
-The file handler can process the command in user space using regular POSIX system calls and a reply sent back on completion of the command processing.
-From the point of view of the application or kernel component using the emulated disk, all accesses appear as executing on actual hardware.
+This infrastructure setup ensures that any command that is issued by an application or by a kernel component (e.g. a file system) is sent to the *tcmu-runner* daemon through the TCMU kernel driver.
+The file handler processes the command in user space by using regular POSIX system calls and a reply is sent back upon completion of processing of the command.
+From the point of view of the application or kernel component that uses the emulated disk, all accesses appear as though they have been executed on actual hardware.

 ## Compilation and Installation